-Answers to some of the most frequently asked questions about volunteering with the Washtenaw County Health Department (WCHD) during the pandemic.
+Answers to some of the most frequently asked questions about volunteering with the Washtenaw County Health Department (WCHD) .

 Age requirements: Volunteers must be 18 years and older.

-Time requirements: Volunteers need to be able to work a minimum of 2 times per month for a minimum of 3 months.
+Time requirements: Volunteers need to be able to work multiple times.

-- Non-medical volunteers: help with clinic flow and operations (such as traffic control, monitoring lines, registration, helping at the exit, etc.).
-Some of these roles are outside, but most are inside.
+- Non-medical volunteers: help with event flow and operations (such as traffic control, monitoring lines, registration, helping at the exit, etc.).
+Roles may be inside or outside depending on the event or request.
 Non-medical volunteers can only volunteer for non-medical positions.

 My license is no longer active.
 Can I still volunteer?
 Yes!
 If your license is no longer active, then you will be a non-medical volunteer.